quickwit-oss/tantivy/doc/src/index_sorting.md

 In principle there are many algorithms possible that exploit the monotonically increasing nature. (aggregations maybe?)

 ## Usage
 The index sorting can be configured setting [`sort_by_field`](https://github.com/quickwit-oss/tantivy/blob/000d76b11a139a84b16b9b95060a1c93e8b9851c/src/core/index_meta.rs#L238) on `IndexSettings` and passing it to a `IndexBuilder`.
-As of tantvy 0.16 only fast fields are allowed to be used.
+As of Tantivy 0.16 only fast fields are allowed to be used.

 ```
 let settings = IndexSettings {